Michigan pileup amid polar vortex caught on terrifying dashcam video

 WHAT'S A 'SNOW SQUALL'?
 WHITEOUT WARNINGS ISSUED AS QUICK BURSTS OF SNOW SLAM NORTHEAST

-In dashcam video taken by Jason Coffelt, heavy snow can be seen even before he approached the accident scene.
+In dashcam video taken by Jason Coffelt and shared with Reuters, heavy snow can be seen even before he approached the accident scene.

 Coffelt's truck can be seen driving through traffic before he is forced to swerve to avoid a stationary truck.
 He then is able to stop just before colliding with other vehicles.